nsanjay24/FB_phishing/README.md

 # FB_phishing
-This is basic phishing website used to get credentials for a facebook account.
+This is basic phishing website used by hackers to get credentials for your facebook account.
 To run this on your localhost, create a database named = "facebook", and create a table with name = "credentials" and add two fields namely = "email" and "password";
 once you setup the table, now copy the mentioned files to htdocs